Jonr1944/JReisherPortfolio/final_project_partII.md

 from the storyboard that’s the impression I get.
 Graph 5- I like the alternative a lot!
-I would type out “Language of Tweet” or something like that to minimize confusion, but the separation
-+ colors of it work really well.
+I would type out “Language of Tweet” or something like that to minimize confusion, but the separation of colors of it work really well.
 The original works perfectly fine as well, if you want bar chart consistency.
 5. __What questions do you have after reviewing the visualizations?__
 I personally have none, because I got to talk to you about your goals